rabbid10/UpdatePlexEpisodesByFileName/README.md

 ## Usage
 Create a separate file called `secrets.py` in the same folder as UpdatePlexEpisodesByFileName.py with the following structure:

+### Secrets
 ``` Python
 baseurl = 'http://LocalFQDNOfYourPlexServer'
 token = 'YourPlexToken'
 ```

+### Shows
+Update the `shownames` array with the name of the shows you want to update.

+### Dry Run
+It's recommended that you run the script once with `dryrun` set to `True` to make sure there won't be any unintended consequences.
+Once you happy with the predicted ouptut, set `dryrun` to `False` and run the script again.

 ## Examples
 The Big Bang Theory (2007) - S01E01 - Pilot => Pilot